Cat-Lord/react-examples/README.md

 ## Apollo-GraphQL
 Basic information about GraphQL in README with a demo using Apollo and GraphQL in code (I tested the GraphQL client in the [github explorer](https://docs.github.com/en/graphql/overview/explorer)).
+Using:
+- Apollo Server
+- GraphQL
+- Typescript
+- No project template (everything done 'by hand')